HexHive/magma/README.md

 * `MAGMA_STORAGE`: the name of the shared memory object where canary statistics will be stored.
 It is recommended to use a unique name for every launched campaign, to avoid data races on the same shmem object.
+* `MAGMA_SUFFIX`: a string suffix to add to the programs' names in the build dir to use as an identifier if needed.
 * `MAGMA_ISAN`: if defined, the Ideal Sanitization mode will be used for the canaries.
 Whenever a bug is triggered, the canary will send a SIGSEGV signal to the target, causing it to crash.